jimsnab/go-lane-opensearch/README.md

 	}
 }
 ```

+`SetEmergencyHandler()` returns the previously configured emergency handler function, if any.

 OpenSearch lane configuration allows the client to specify the size of the buffer for
 accumulating logging, and control over the amount of retries.